Numbers are limited to 16 on this small-group tour, ensuring personalized attention at all times.

 - Enjoy overnight 3-star guesthouse or hotel accommodation in central Inverness

-- Small-group tour with a maximum of 16 people ensures privileged, personalized attention
+- Small-group tour with a maximum of 16 people ensures a personalized experience

 What You Can Expect

-Depart Glasgow at 9am, stopping at the historic village of Dunkeld, home to a 12th Century Celtic Cathedral, then take a leisurely stroll along the River Tay or explore the wooded grounds of the Hermitage to look for 18th Century follies such as Ossian's Cave.
-From here you will continue on to the popular holiday town of Pitlochry, where there will be free time to have lunch (own expense) in one of the local restaurants or cafes.
+Leave Glasgow in the morning and travel to the historical village of Dunkeld, home to a 12th-century Celtic cathedral, and then take a leisurely stroll along the River Tay.
+Alternatively, explore the wooded grounds of the Dunkeld Hermitage (a decorative garden building) to look for 18th-century follies such as Ossian's Cave.
+From Dunkeld, continue to the holiday town of Pitlochry in time for lunch (own expense).